Dubai Electricity & Water Authority (DEWA) | Mohammed bin Rashid Al Maktoum Solar Park

 Mohammed bin Rashid Al Maktoum Solar Park

 The Mohammed bin Rashid Al Maktoum Solar Park, which DEWA is implementing, is the largest single-site solar park in the world, using the Independent Power Producer (IPP) model.
-It will have a production capacity of 5,000MW by 2030 with a total investment of AED 50 billion.
+It will have a production capacity of more than 5,000MW by 2030 with a total investment of AED 50 billion.
 Upon its completion, the Solar Park will reduce more than 6.5 million tonnes of carbon emissions annually.
-By end of 2022, the capacity of clean energy at solar park has reached 2,027MW, increasing the production capacity of clean energy in Dubai to about 14% of the total production capacity of electrical energy.
-The Mohammed bin Rashid Al Maktoum Solar Park supports the Dubai Clean Energy Strategy 2050 and the Dubai Net Zero Emissions Strategy 2050 to provide 100% of its energy production capacity from clean energy sources by 2050
+The total capacity of the solar energy projects commissioned at the solar park has reached 2,860MW from photovoltaic (PV) solar panels and Concentrated Solar Power (CSP).
+The total capacity of the projects under construction at the solar park is 1,800MW from PV technology.
+The Solar Park supports the Dubai Clean Energy Strategy 2050 and the Dubai Net Zero Carbon Emissions Strategy 2050 to provide 100% of its energy production capacity from clean energy sources by 2050.

 Phases of energy production

-• The 13MW 1st phase uses photovoltaic solar (PV) panels and became operational in October 2013.
+• The 13MW 1st Phase uses PV panels and became operational in October 2013.
+It reduces 15,000 tonnes of carbon emissions annually.

-• The 200MW 2nd Phase uses photovoltaic solar (PV) panels and became operational in March 2017.
+• The 200MW 2nd Phase uses PV panels and became fully operational in March 2017.
+It reduces 214,000 tonnes of carbon emissions annually.

-• The 800MW 3rd phase uses photovoltaic solar (PV) panels and became fully operational in November 2020.
+• The 800MW 3rd Phase uses PV panels and became fully operational in April 2020.
+It reduces 1.055 million tonnes of carbon emissions annually.

 More information about Mohammed bin Rashid Al Maktoum Solar Park